alonaboodi/historical_slider/README.md

 # Historical Data Slider

-A lightweight, static web app to explore intraday stock data at 1‑second resolution.
-Pick a stock, pick a date, and scrub a time slider to see:
+A smooth app to explore intraday stock data at 1‑second resolution.
+Pick a stock and date and scrub a time slider to see:

 - Price and volume charts (with y‑axis titles “Price” and “Volume”).
 - Current OHLC at the selected second (with a precision toggle).